 Throughout Pastor Kaufield's years of ministry at the church, outreach continued in many forms.
 "R" Club," an evangelistic program for young people, was established.
 The Shepherd's ministry, a program designed to reach the developmentally disabled, was spearheaded by Karen Dekker.
 Increased missionary vision resulted in the support of a variety of missionary endeavors.
 The church had the joy of seeing their very own, Monty and Gloria Moore and family, respond to the missionary call.
 As the Lord continued to add to the church, demands upon the pastor's time and energy increased to the point that the church was led to call first, Mike Allen and then Rev. Tim Brondyke to a special ministry with the young people of the church.

-In March 1985, after 15 years of faithful service for the Lord at Robinson Baptist Church, Pastor Kaufield turned in his resignation and in April 1986, the Lord led the church to call Pastor Jack Richard of Bay City, Michigan.
+In March 1985, after 13 years of faithful service for the Lord at Robinson Baptist Church, Pastor Kaufield turned in his resignation.
+In April 1986, the Lord led the church to call Pastor Jack Richard of Bay City, Michigan.

-In October of the same year, the old parsonage on Buchanan Street was sold for $42,600.00 and it was also decided to buy Pastor Richard's new home on Lincoln Street (approximately a mile from the church) and make it the parsonage.
-The cost was about $ 65,000.00.
+In October of the same year, the old parsonage on Buchanan Street was sold for $42,600.
+It was also decided to buy Pastor Richard's new home on Lincoln Street (approximately a mile from the church) and make it the parsonage.
+The cost was about $65,000.

-In July 1987 after research and meeting with Awana Missionaries, the Awana program established for the children's ministries.
+In July 1987 after research and meeting with AWANA Missionaries, the AWANA program was established for the children's ministries.
 Later that year, the Word of Life program was proposed and accepted for our teens.
 Paul Gille, missionary with Word of Life, was instrumental in programming and assistance.
-These decisions would carry on a heritage of insuring that the children and youth of Robinson would be reached with the gospel of Jesus Christ and to faithfully endeavor to disciple them into Christian maturity.
+These decisions would carry on a heritage of insuring that the children and youth of Robinson would be reached with the gospel of Jesus Christ and discipled into Christian maturity.

 The Board also approved a new way to accomplish various responsibilities of the church.
 In an effort to allow all things to be done "decently and in order", committees were formed: